vaibhavch/fraud-killer/README.md

 This Fraud killer php script will not function by just using this source on github.
 It should be configured with API server as well as some css,js,images.

-Please contact the developer if really want to setup this unique 'fraud killer" script

-email: 000vaibhav000@gmail.com

-skype: vaibhavchris